 - Or providing a signed statement that the required immunizations conflict with your religious beliefs.
 (In this case, it is recommended that you present evidence of immunity as described above.)

-In any case, if there is an outbreak on campus of any of the diseases specified on the current Summer School Form IM for which you have not submitted acceptable proof of immunity, you are administratively withdrawn from classes and removed from Summer School housing (if applicable).
+In any case, if there is an outbreak on campus of any of the diseases specified on the current Summer School immunization form for which you have not submitted acceptable proof of immunity, you are administratively withdrawn from classes and removed from Summer School housing (if applicable).
 Unimmunized students are at greater risk of contracting diseases and spreading them to their families, schools, and communities.

 US economic sanctions on embargoed countries